How to Run a LGBTQIA+ Inclusive Restaurant

 By respecting your LGBTQIA+ employees and patrons from the top, your management style will trickle down to create a more inclusive environment.
 Your restaurant will only be as accepting as your employees are, so share your values with your entire team to create a natural alignment.

 Training Manual Template

-Educational communities such as the #FairKitchensInitiative seek to provide a more positive kitchen culture for employees and recently worked with Unilever’s Diversity & Inclusion to come up with questions that leaders could use to create a diverse workplace and business culture.
+Educational communities such as the #FairKitchensInitiative seeks to provide a more positive kitchen culture for employees and recently worked with Unilever’s Diversity & Inclusion to come up with questions that leaders could use to create a diverse workplace and business culture.

 “Our Fair Kitchens community has many examples of high-performing teams that create an inclusive environment where people understand their purpose and respect each other.
 What’s important is that teams treat each and every person with respect – not differentiating based on race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, or other ideologies,” a representative for the initiative says.

-“If customers find a place is inclusive and welcoming of the LGBTQ community, they will be inclined to not only frequent the establishment, but also refer others.
-On the flip side, LGBTQ customers who feel alienated will take their business elsewhere.”
+While societal support for the LGBTQIA+ community continues to grow, it’s of the utmost importance for you to create an inclusive environment in your restaurant for both patrons and employees.
+“If customers find a place is inclusive and welcoming of the LGBTQIA+ community, they will be inclined to not only frequent the establishment, but also refer others.
+On the flip side, LGBTQIA+ customers who feel alienated will take their business elsewhere.”

 This community has undeniably made a significant impact on the business and economic landscape.
 Recognizing and catering to this diverse audience has proven to be a successful strategy for many establishments, especially restaurants.
 As society becomes more progressive, businesses that embrace diversity and create a welcoming environment for LGBTQIA+ individuals stand to reap substantial benefits.